Alumis (ALMS)

 Capital Expenditures

-- Management anticipates that existing cash, cash equivalents, and marketable securities will be sufficient to cover capital expenditure requirements for at least 12 months from June 30, 2025.
+- Management expects existing cash, cash equivalents, and marketable securities to cover capital expenditure requirements until at least 2027.

 Latest Trefis Analyses